derrekr/fastboot3DS/README.md

 To compile fastboot3DS you need [devkitARM](https://sourceforge.net/projects/devkitpro/), [CTR firm builder](https://github.com/derrekr/ctr_firm_builder) and [splashtool](https://github.com/profi200/splashtool) installed in your system.
 Additionally you need 7-Zip or on Linux p7z installed to make release builds.
 Also make sure the CTR firm builder and splashtool binaries are in your $PATH environment variable and accessible to the Makefile.
 Build fastboot3DS as debug build via `make` or as release build via `make release`.

 ## Known issues
-fastboot3DS is still in beta.
-While there shouldn't be any problems in typical use, these issues still remain:
+This section is reserved for a listing of known issues.
+At present only this remains:
 * Older releases of [GodMode9](https://github.com/d0k3/GodMode9) freeze when they are chainloaded via fastboot3DS.
 Use v1.5.0 or higher.
-* Chainloading certain payloads from the menu causes temporary artifacts to pop up on the screen.
-This is a purely cosmetic issue and won't affect fastboot3DS or the chainloaded payload in any way.
-* Rebooting to TWL_FIRM / AGB_FIRM does not work in certain CFWs (among them [Rei-Six](https://github.com/CrimsonMaple/Rei-Six) and [Cakes FW](https://github.com/mid-kid/CakesForeveryWan)).
-When attempted, the system will softlock and you'll need to hold the POWER button to exit.
+In general (that means not only for fastboot3ds) it is recommended to have all your software updated to the latest version.
+* OpenFirmInstaller only allows installing official (= signed) releases of fastboot3ds.
+Developers wanting to test their own builds can install fastboot3ds custom builds via GodMode9.

 If you happen to stumble over another bug, please open an issue in the [official fastboot3DS repo on GitHub](https://github.com/derrekr/fastboot3DS/issues) or contact us via other platforms.